greeniot/CC3200-Sample/README.md

 }
 ```

-Each read operation starts an I2C transmission at the given address.
+Each read operation starts an I2C connection to the device at the given address.
 We remember that the address for the accelerometer was 0x18.
-The access is given by the register specified in the call.
-The whole flow is only representing the expected I2C timing diagram.
+We then simply follow the standard I2C communication protocol implemented with help of the Wire library that abstracts away the low level stuff for us.

 Having written this part we can adjust the code in the `loop` function to show the red light in case of a "falling" board.
-From our elementary physics course in school we remember that a falling body is essentially free, i.e., the acceleration in `z` direction will be zero (as compared to `1` in units of *g* for a body standing on the earth's surface).
+From our elementary physics course in school we remember that a free falling body is essentially force free, i.e., the acceleration in `z` direction will be zero (as compared to `1` in units of *g* for a body standing on the earth's surface).
+We assume that the `z` axis of the accelerometer is actually pointing "upwards".

-As we measure a value of approx. `65` in z-direction by default we may normalize to this value.
-We should show a red light for values below 0.4 *g*.
+As we measure a value of approximately `65` in z-direction by default we may normalize to this value.
+We should show a red light for values below 0.4 *g*, i.e. when the value drops below `26`.
 Our modified code looks as given below.

 ```C
 #include <Wire.h>